 Remember, all wood swingsets should have at least a 10 year warranty from a reputable manufacturer, or else they’re not worth buying.

 All Gorilla Playsets come with a 10 year warranty.
+(If purchased with installation through NJ Swingsets, they come with a lifetime warranty!)

 All Superior Play swing sets come with a 10 year warranty.